iuridiniz/java-threads-sched/README.md

         *   It calls the native `pthread_self()` function to get the ID of the current native thread.
         *   It prepares a `sched_param` structure (also defined via JNA) containing the desired `priority`.
         *   It then calls the native `pthread_setschedparam(thread_id, policy, sched_param_struct)` function (see `pthread_setschedparam(3)` man page).
 This system call attempts to change the scheduling policy and priority of the calling thread.
         *   If `pthread_setschedparam` returns an error (a non-zero value), a `RuntimeException` is thrown, including the native error code obtained via `Native.getLastError()`.
-This indicates that the scheduling parameters could not be set (e.g., due to insufficient permissions if not using `help_launcher` correctly, or invalid parameters).
+This indicates that the scheduling parameters could not be set (e.g., due to insufficient permissions if not using `sched_helper` correctly, or invalid parameters).
     *   After attempting to set the scheduling parameters (if they were specified), the `run()` method proceeds to execute the `run()` method of the `Runnable` target that was passed during the `CustomThread`'s construction.

 3.  **JNA Interface (`LinuxLibC`)**: